JacobFV/ai-proverbs/README.md

 - ℹ️ You are allowed to truncate the reported conditioning text or generated outputs
 - ℹ️ You do not need to indicate how many trials you discarded
 - ℹ️ Use [square brackets] to write post-generation comments
-- ❌ Nothing violent, sexual, or supernatural allowed
+- ❌ Nothing vulgar, violent, sexual, or supernatural allowed

 ## Example